anthonykoch/bladejs/readme.md

 # BladeJS

 An implementation of Laravel's templating engine in JavaScript.
+[Try it live here!](http://www.anthonykoch.com/blade/)

 Note: This was written purely for fun, and although it seemingly works okay, _please do not actually use it_.
 There are many good, well tested templating engines already in existence.
 The below docs are only a reminder for me of how the thing works.